 Overall Weight Of Plates Is A Factor

 The higher rated plates are made of hard materials and weight more than the Level IIIA and below plates.
-You cannot reliably stop a larger or high velocity rifle bullet with the Kevlar based soft plates found in most of the premade packs and clothing available for purchase.
+You cannot reliably stop a larger or high-velocity rifle bullet with the Kevlar-based soft plates found in most of the premade packs and clothing available for purchase.

 If you are buying an insert or pack for a younger child, this is something to keep in mind.
-Double check the weight of any bag or insert to make sure it is an ok weight for the age and size of child you are buying it for.
+Double check the weight of any bag or insert to make sure it is an ok weight for the age and size of the child you are buying it for.

 What level of protection is right for me?